Chemotherapy Game-Changer for Stage 4 Cancer

 For years, patients and doctors have been asking, "Why does chemotherapy only work for some patients and not others?"
-For example, a patient may try a different chemo regiment over and over, or may "respond" to chemotherapy and have 30% tumor shrinkage, only to find it returns even more aggressively later.
+For example, a patient may try a different chemo regimen over and over, may "respond" to chemotherapy and have 30% tumor shrinkage, only to find it returns even more aggressively later.
 Our new form of treatment aims to eliminate this problem altogether, meaning many cancer patients will become cancer survivors.
 GTFC (Genetically Targeted Fractionated Chemotherapy) may help patients outperform conventional chemotherapy by identifying each tumor's specific genetic profile.
 Watch the video below to learn more.

 A Better Model For Cancer Treatment

 The current model and approach being used by numerous cancer centers and hospitals is the "germ theory."
 This model aims to focus on destroying cancer cells using a "one size fits all" protocol – a methodology which establishes treatment plans based solely upon cancer type and stage.
 We have something better.